 It isn’t called the “Sports Capital of Texas” for nothing.
-Especially if you can make a sport out of eating, learning about history, or beekeeping.
-To download this episode or purchase it on DVD – CLICK HERE.
+Especially if you can make a sport out of eating giant donuts, learning about legendary outlaws or beekeeping....

-Let’s start with eating, and every day spent in Round Rock should start at Round Rock Donuts.
-I’m not sure what yellowy-orangey-addictive material they put in these, but MAN is it good.
-If you’re hungry – go for a “Texas Donut” the size of a spare tire.
-And if your diet asks how many donuts you ate for breakfast, you can confidently say – ONE!
+Every day spent in Round Rock should start at Round Rock Donuts.
+I’m not sure what yellowy-orangey-addictive material they put in these, but MAN are they good.
+If you’re hungry – go for a “Texas Donut” the size of a spare tire…and if your diet asks how many donuts you ate for breakfast, you can confidently say – ONE!

 Another amazing spot is The Blind Squirrel Sandwiches.
 When CIA-trained chef Jack Raia got out of the high-stress kitchen jobs of the big city, he decided to seek solace in the safety of the sandwich.
 However, these sandwiches are by no means safe by common standards.
 Each has its own delectable spin.
 Try a “Paris, Texas” combining Texas and France in a confit of beef brisket.
 Or a “Quacker” with tea-marinated duck on a fried flatbread.

 To get sporty, all the locals head to Old Settlers Park.
 This giant park is full of fields for everything from baseball, to football, to cricket, to kite flying.
 There are bike paths and disc golf courses.